LukaDeka/Personal-Website/content/blog/setting-up-netbird-with-zitadel-on-nixos.md

 +++
+title = "Setting up Netbird with Zitadel on NixOS" description = "Here I explain in detail how to set up Netbird's management server with NixOS declaratively.
+This blog post is provided as a manual." date = 2025-08-28 updated = 2025-08-31

+[extra]
-title = "Setting up Netbird with Zitadel on NixOS" description = "Deploying Netbird's management server on NixOS proved particularly difficult since no step-by-step guide was provided for NixOS.
+long_description = "Deploying Netbird's management server on NixOS proved particularly difficult since no step-by-step guide was provided for NixOS.
 I had to go off reading documentation at many different places, including source code, and experimenting.
-Eventually, I was able to get a working setup after some trial and error, and debugging." date = 2025-08-28
+Eventually, I was able to get a working setup after some trial and error, and debugging."
 +++

-# Preface
+## Preface

 Deploying Netbird's management server on NixOS proved particularly difficult since no step-by-step guide was provided for NixOS.
 I had to piece things together by reading documentation from many different documentation sources, including source code, and experimenting.

 Since the options at [search.nixos.org](<https://search.nixos.org/options?channel=unstable&>) were well documented, I was able to get a working setup after some trial and error, and debugging.

-# Introduction
+## Introduction

 [NetBird](https://netbird.io/) is an open-source VPN management platform built on top of WireGuard making it easy to create secure private networks for your organization or home.

-# Setup
+## Setup

 Netbird requires an Identity Provider for authentication/authorization.
 The supported self-hosted options are: